 Studies have also shown that when urea nitrogen was treated with NBPT, treated areas had much more chlorophyll content than untreated areas.
 This, combined with the 2% Iron (Fe) results in a much greener turf than other lawn fertilizers.

 This 50 lbs. bag of lawn fertilizer, applied at 3.1 lbs. per 1,000 sq. ft., will cover 16,100 square feet and deliver 0.75 lbs. of Nitrogen per 1,000 sq. ft., also making it a great value.
 Perfect for cool-season lawns (Kentucky bluegrass, tall fescue, perennial ryegrass) and warm-season lawns (Bermuda grass, St. Augustine, Zoysia grass).

 - Spreads evenly in a fertilizer spreader

-- Contains iron for extra greening
+- It contains iron for extra greening

 - Limited availability